Staying safe in summer

 Low-hanging blind and curtain cords

-Make sure children can’t reach any blind or curtain cords, especially if they stand on the furniture.
+Make sure young children can't reach any blind or curtain cords, especially if they stand on the furniture.

 Don’t let cords dangle into or near children’s equipment.